What do the Changes in Health and Mental Health Care Mean for Professionals, Clinics and Organizations?

 A national forum was held in Washington DC to discuss what these changes in health care policy mean for children, families, professionals, and health and mental health care programs.
 National experts from the American Psychological Association, American Academy of Child & Adolescent Psychiatry, and the American Academy of Pediatrics came together with leaders from government agencies, health care and insurance organizations, and other groups for this forum.
 Come join our discussion.

+Content not found.
 It can be hard for kids to get the help that they need.
 Sometimes that is due to confidentiality concerns, particularly when it comes to sensitive issues such as sexuality, substance use, or other issues that kids may not want their parents to know about.
 Hear about how these confidentiality concerns can be addressed.
+I keep hearing the terms “Health Home” and “Patient-Centered Medical Home.”
+What are these and what do they have to do with health and mental health care?

 Meet Our Experts